Code-Institute-Submissions/Web_Syntax/readme.md

 ### *Images*
 The images used on the site were taken from unsplash, a website that provides royalty free images and Dribbble, a website that showcases creative work from design professionals.
 The high-resolution images were selected to suit the theme of the site.
 Adobe Photoshop was used to crop and resize the images.

+# 3. Accessibility
+There are several accessibility best practices used in the design of this website.
+The first of these is colour contrast, specifically the contrast between text colour and its background.
+This contrast was considered when choosing an appropriate colour palette at the start of the project.
+The colours were also run through an online accessibility colour checker to ensure they complied.

+The second aspect that was considered was the effective visual focus indicators.
+To ensure optimal visual focus, the hover state colours were reused for the focus colours, text decoration: underline was used in certain areas and both background-colour and text-colour were also used to create a much more accessible site.

+The third area that was considered was the image media text equivalent or ‘ALT’ text.
+This was to ensure users using screen readers can effectively hear what images are on the site.